-Trade truce euphoria eases, and markets tread water
+US stocks bob around record highs as trade euphoria fades

-NEW YORK (AP) — Stock markets around the world teeter-tottered on Tuesday, as investors mull what exactly will come of the latest truce in the U.S.-China trade war.
+NEW YORK (AP) — The S&P 500 teeter-tottered around its record on Tuesday, as investors mull what exactly will come of the latest truce in the U.S.-China trade war.

+Trading was relatively quiet around the world ahead of Wednesday’s half day of trading for U.S. markets and Thursday’s closure for Independence Day.
 It was a return to reticence for the S&P 500, which had jumped to a record a day earlier after presidents Donald Trump and Xi Jinping of China agreed to resume trade negotiations.

 The United States agreed not to impose additional tariffs on the world’s second-largest economy, and the detente is good news for markets.
 But tariffs in place have already hurt global economic growth, and investors see that the two side still face the same differences that caused talks to break down earlier.

-WHAT’S NEXT: Companies are lining up to tell investors in the next few weeks how much profit they made during the spring.
-Expectations are generally low, and analysts say second-quarter earnings for S&P 500 companies may end up being lower than a year earlier.
+WHAT’S NEXT: Companies are lining up to tell investors in upcoming weeks how much profit they made during the spring.
+Expectations are generally low, and this could be the first time in three years that S&P 500 companies report a back-to-back decline in overall earnings, according to FactSet.

 Besides the earnings reports, the next big milestone for markets may be the Federal Reserve’s meeting at the end of July.
 There, many investors expect the Fed to cut interest rates for the first time since the Great Recession in 2008 in the face of slowing economic momentum around the world.